-This dog is a cross between an Old English Sheepdog (Dam) and a Standard Poodle (Sire).
+This dog is a cross between an Old English sheepdog and a standard poodle.

 Standard Poodle Temperament

-Their intelligence, ranks second in the world to the Border Collie, makes them easy to command.
+Their intelligence ranks second in the world to the border collie, making them easy to command.

 Poodles have a single layer, dense curly coat, which sheds minimally.
 The curly coat does require significant grooming to avoid tangles and matting; a trip to be clipped at the groomers every 8-10 weeks should be expected.